 1d.
 The SMF may decide to modify the delivery mode of an MBS session associated with the PDU session, e.g. due to changes of network status or performance.

 1e.
-The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow is mapped are switched from multicast/broadcast to unicast (or vice versa).
+The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow is mapped are switched from multicast to unicast (or vice versa).
 The NG-RAN sends the MBS session ID and the indication/information of the new delivery mode in the N2 SM information to the SMF via the AMF.

 1f.
 The AMF may trigger a PDU session modification to the SMF with the MBS session ID and indication/information of the new delivery mode, e.g. if the AMF detects that the UE moves in or out of MBS service area.

-The SMF may perform an SM Policy Association Modification procedure with the PCF to get the (updated) MBS related PCC Rules.
+2. The SMF may perform an SM Policy Association Modification procedure by invoking the Npcf_SMPolicyControl_Update Request towards the PCF to report subscribed events and/or get the (updated) MBS related PCC Rules.

 2a/2b.
-The SMF sends an N4 session modification request to the UPF for the MBS session with indication/information for the new delivery mode (e.g. shared tunnel information when the new delivery mode is multicast/broadcast, N4 rules for the new delivery mode; if not already provisioned).
+The SMF sends an N4 session modification request to the UPF for the MBS session with indication/information for the new delivery mode (e.g. shared tunnel information when the new delivery mode is multicast, N4 rules for the new delivery mode; if not already provisioned).
 The UPF enforces the updated N4 rules for packet detection, QoS enforcement and reporting and switches to the tunnel for the new delivery mode.

 3a/3b.
-The SMF sends the PDU Session ID, MBS session ID and the indication/ information for the new delivery mode (e.g. shared tunnel information when the new delivery mode is multicast/broadcast, multicast/broadcast or unicast QoS profiles; if not already provisioned) in the N2 SM information to the NG-RAN via the AMF through Nsmf_PDUSession_UpdateSMContext Response or Namf_Communication_N1N2MessageTransfer request.
+The SMF sends the PDU Session ID, MBS session ID and the indication/ information for the new delivery mode (e.g. shared tunnel information when the new delivery mode is multicast, multicast or unicast QoS profiles; if not already provisioned) in the N2 SM information to the NG-RAN via the AMF through Nsmf_PDUSession_UpdateSMContext Response or Namf_Communication_N1N2MessageTransfer request.

 3c.
 The SMF may provide the SMF derived CN assisted RAN parameters tuning, which includes MBS assistance information to RAN, to the AMF by invoking the Nsmf_PDUSession_SMContextStatusNotify towards the AMF.